-As part of the Promising Leaders in the Care Economy (PLACE) Hub, FHI 360 is partnering with New Ways to Work to develop a Substance Use Disorder and Mental Health Counselor Apprenticeship.
+As part of our Apprenticeship Programs, FHI 360 is partnering with New Ways to Work to develop a Substance Use Disorder and Mental Health Counselor Apprenticeship.
 This apprenticeship equips direct services employers with the resources they need to recruit workers with life experiences relevant to the communities they serve.

 Through a combination of paid on-the-job learning (OJL) and coursework, apprentices will gain an alternative, rigorous, and rewarding point of entry into a profession that traditionally requires post-secondary education.
 Upon completion, program participants receive a national credential from the U.S. Department of Labor.
 To learn more, read our fact sheet.

-As part of the Promising Leaders in the Care Economy (PLACE) Hub, FHI 360’s Peer Support Specialist Apprenticeship partners with the Public Works Alliance (PWA) to train apprentices who have experienced recovery from personal and societal challenges.
+As part of our Apprenticeship Programs, FHI 360’s Peer Support Specialist Apprenticeship partners with the Public Works Alliance (PWA) to train apprentices who have experienced recovery from personal and societal challenges.
 These include substance use disorder, PTSD, the re-entry process, and many other challenges.
 This shared experience enables apprentices to support others who are going through similar hardships.

 By partnering with FHI 360, employers can use this apprenticeship to reinforce a holistic approach in their mental health services.
 Apprentices who complete their apprenticeship earn a national credential from the U.S. Department of Labor (DOL).
 To learn more, consult our fact sheet.

-Upon completion, apprentices under the PLACE Hub receive a nationally recognized credential from the U.S. Department of Labor.
+Upon completion, apprentices receive a nationally recognized credential from the U.S. Department of Labor.
 Read the fact sheet to learn more.

 FHI 360’s National Institute for Work and Learning partners with federal, state, local, and Tribal governments, the private sector, and civil society to improve the education and employment outcomes of young adults, ages 18 through 24, during and after involvement in the U.S. criminal justice system.
 Read this overview of our comprehensive services.